Maazii/FlaskAppOnAWS-EC2/README.md

 Copy it, paste it into your command prompt.
 You might be asked to add your key pair to your list, so allow it, and if everything has been correct upto this point you will have logged into your EC2 instance!

+Just incase you do not know this.
+You can logout of your instance by simply executing `exit`.

 ## Adding and Executing the Python File to Your Instance